alan-turing-institute/data-safe-haven/processes/provider-overview.md

 From a project, datasets can often be created which merit use in an Environment with a lower classification.

-For example, data may be pseudonymised, bringing it from Tier 3 to Tier 2, or used to build into a trained model, which might become Tier 1, or aggregated into a summary statistic, and published as Tier 0.
+For example, data may be pseudonymised, bringing it from Tier 3 to Tier 2, or used to build into a trained model, which might become Tier 1, or aggregated into a single statistical measure, and published as Tier 0.

 However, the assertion that a derived data artefact indeed merits a lower tier cannot be made without challenge: understanding the possibility of personal data leaking through generated pseudonymised, synthetic or other derived datasets is a delicate endeavour.

-Pseudonymised datasets can, on linking to another published dataset, become identifiable.
+Pseudonymised datasets could, when linked to another published dataset, become identifiable.

 We therefore require the reclassification process to certify an authors' claims about the script which was used to produce the derived data artefact, and that identifiable data is not released.